 Infographics are becoming widespread in modern-day resumes.
 More and more employees are using them to better clearly illustrate their strengths.
 Infographics are replacing words like motivated passionate and driven.
 These words by themselves are completely meaningless, but by using infographics, you are able to back up your claims, such as I sold X amount of products last year.

-As well as infographics, you should also consider using videos, as well as more than one colour in your resume.
-You should be careful to different colours sparingly, but if you do use them, they can be an effective way of highlighting your strengths.
+As well as infographics, you should also consider using videos, as well as more than one color in your resume.
+You should be careful to different colors sparingly, but if you do use them, they can be an effective way of highlighting your strengths.